Here are a few examples of science communication I’ve been involved in:

 - I prepared and delivered a public lecture on physics and biology for the Institute of Physics summer lecture of 2017.

-- I had an image from my research shown in the Crick Institute’s inaugural public exhibition, How do we look?.
+- I had an image from my research shown in the Crick Institute’s inaugural public exhibition, How do we look?
 I wrote an accessible explanation and recorded and audio interview for the installation.
 More recently I recorded an interview for a video promoting the current exhibition, Deconstructing Patterns.

-As well as experience in writing copy for science communication, I have written technical support documents during a stint working on Avid’s Sibelius notation software.
+- I have written technical support documents during a stint working on Avid’s Sibelius notation software.